monstermuffin/awesome-mini-pc/CONTRIBUTING.md

    - For corrections, explain why the current information is incorrect.

 ### Additional Guidelines for Corrections
+> [!IMPORTANT]
+> If possible, provide evidence for your corrections.
+Evidence can be in the form of links to manufacturer documentation, diagnostic tool output, images or outputs from devices you own etc.

 - **Minor corrections** (typos, formatting) does not need extensive explanation.
 - **Specification changes** require verifiable evidence (e.g., device manual, manufacturer website, diagnostic tool output).
 - **Performance-related changes** (e.g., maximum RAM speed, maximum display resolution) should include test results or official documentation.